An adorable handprint card for kids to make for Father’s Day or Valentine’s Day.

 This simple handprint Valentine is one of my favorite Valentine’s Day crafts for kids.
+It also doubles as a fantastic Father’s Day or Mother’s Day card kids can make.
 I love that it can be made using the tiniest of handprints.
 We made this card for Mike as Day 11 of our Week of Valentines, and on the front we listed 11 reasons Mike is the Best Dad Ever.
 The list (compiled by Emma):

 - You give the birds food (Mike refills our bird feeder)

 - You bring home treats